56kcloud/traefik-training/04-HTTPS-TLS/traefik-https-tls.md

 1. Ensure you have a domain name for testing
 2. Configure the DNS of your domain name to use your Docker server where you will run the below lab.
 Refer to your domain providers documentation.
-3. I've created the following DNS entries to perform all 3 labs
+3. I've created the following DNS entries in Digital Ocean to perform all 3 labs.
+Please adjust your DNS according to where you host Docker and your DNS:

 <img src="../img/traefik-dns.png" alt="Traefik DNS" height="250">